Never Struggle Planning Activities Again

 Potato Stamping Craft

-We used a pencil drew an outline of the shape we decided on and then carefully cut away the area that we wanted to print.
+To use the stamps, we first drew an outline of the desired shape on the potato and then carefully cut away the surrounding areas.

 Mashed Potato Cookie Recipe